Angel/Smile Time

 Smile Time is the fourteenth episode of the fifth season of Angel, and the one-hundred and second episode overall.
 When Angel goes to investigate a children's program that is connected to a string of hospitalized kids, he is turned into a puppet.

-Guest Stars: Mercedes McNab (Harmony Kendall), Jonathan M. Woodward (Knox), Jenny Mollen (Nina Ash), Marc Vann (Doctor Sparrow)
+Guest Starring: Mercedes McNab (Harmony Kendall), Jonathan M. Woodward (Knox), Jenny Mollen (Nina Ash), Marc Vann (Doctor Sparrow)

-Co-Stars: David Fury (Gregor Framkin), Ridge Canipe (Tommy), Jennie Vaughn (Tommy's Mother), Abigail Mavity (Hannah)
+Co-Starring: David Fury (Gregor Framkin), Ridge Canipe (Tommy), Jennie Vaughn Campbell (Tommy's Mother), Abigail Mavity (Hannah)

 Contents